-You can use an older version of the Checker Framework (the one that Error Prone is built on), or you can use a switch that causes your build to use either Error Prone or the Checker Framework, but not both.
+Until the Error Prone tool is fixed, you can use an older version of the Checker Framework (the one that Error Prone is built on), or you can use a switch that causes your build to use either Error Prone or the Checker Framework, but not both.
 The Gradle plugin documentation (https://github.com/kelloggm/checkerframework-gradle-plugin#incompatibility-with-error-prone) shows how to do the latter for Gradle.